lowderchris/FRoDO/README.md

 # FRoDO
-Flux Rope Detection and Observation
+Flux Rope Detection and Organization

 ## Goal
 The goal of this project is the consolidation of various routines I've developed into a single coherent algorithm for public use and development.
 With that in mind, there are a few specific goals: